Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange - KESQ

 Bout has returned home to Russia, the Russian foreign ministry said Thursday.
 The prisoner exchange with Griner was “completed successfully at Abu Dhabi Airport” on Thursday, the ministry said.

-Griner’s family thanked Biden and his administration in a statement Thursday, as well as former New Mexico governor Bill Richardson, whose Richardson Center worked on behalf of the family to help secure Griner’s release.
-They also expressed gratitude for the outpouring of public support the family has received.
+Griner’s family thanked Biden and his administration Thursday in a statement, as well as former New Mexico Gov. Bill Richardson, whose Richardson Center worked on behalf of the family to help secure Griner’s release.
+They also expressed gratitude for the outpouring of public support they’ve received.

 “We sincerely thank you all for the kind words, thoughts and prayers — including Paul and the Whelan family who have been generous with their support for Brittney and our family during what we know is a heartbreaking time,” the statement said.